causti-co/website/src/text/005-website-stack.md

 date: 2024-04-19
 title: How does this website work
 keywords: [development, web, devops]
+description: >-
+  it's the personal website bottle episode! but i'll try to keep it interesting. maybe you learn something. maybe you get inspired. we need more personal websites.
 ---
 It's the obligatory "how does this website work" blog post!